An approximation principle for congruence subgroups: Intersections of conjugacy classes and open compact subgroups

 \subsection{Reduction to two statements on open subgroups of $\K_p$}

 We will now derive Theorem \ref{thm: mainbnd} (and the refined estimate \eqref{EqnBetterEstimate}) from the following two statements concerning open subgroups of the groups $\K_p$ for arbitrary $p$.
 As in the theorem, $G$ will be assumed to be semisimple and simply connected.
+(The assumption that $G$ is simply connected is relevant only for Proposition \ref{PropositionModp} below.)
 The first statement bounds $\phi_{K_p} (x_p)$ for all proper subgroups $K_p$ of $\K_p$, while the second one concerns subgroups of level $p^n$ for large $n$.
 The propositions will be proved in \S \ref{SubsectionLocalBounds} below.

 \begin{proposition} For any prime $p$, any proper subgroup $K_p$ of $\K_p$, and any $x_p \in \K^{\rm ad}_p$ with $\lambda_p (x_p) = 0$, we have $\phi_{K_p} (x_p) \ll_{\rho_0,\rho_0^{\ad}} p^{-1}$. \end{proposition}